lsst-dm/dmtn-168/index.rst

 Please note that the parameter **maxrss** in the cric json file specifies the maximum requested memory to start a POd on the corresponding GKE cluster.
-This number should not exceed the value of parameter **memoryMb** shown on the GKE cluster machine type output, minus some overhead from the kubernetes service on the GKE cluster, otherwise no POD could be started.
+This number should not exceed the value of parameter **memoryMb** shown on the GKE cluster machine type output, minus some overhead from the kubernetes components on the GKE cluster, otherwise no POD could be started.

 The harvester json file *panda_queueconfig.json* defines all PanDA queues on the harvester server.
 The *kube_job.yaml* provides
 Kubernetes job configuration for **DOMA_LSST_GOOGLE_TEST_HIMEM**, **DOMA_LSST_GOOGLE_TEST_EXTRA_HIMEM**,